mikbry/jtyper/README.md

 # jtyper
-> Typescript notebook running in browser
+> Write and run notebook all in a browser